weimingtom/onscripter-libretro_fork/README.md

 * Modify jni/Application.mk to change APP_ABI to armeabi-v7a or arm64-v8a.
 * Don't make the folder too long path name, it will fail to be compiled.
 * Execute ndk-build to compile it.
 * Change the so file name in folder libs.
+* Changing APP_ABI to 'all' or multiple values should cause ndk-build too many warnings, so I use one target per time build

 ## Debugging onsyuri_libretro.so on Android
 * BUG: android couldn't load core (fixed)